Why Your Narcissistic Mother Lies To You and Why It’s a Red Flag?

 But Narcissism is a disorder of the self.
 It isn’t so much an undeveloped sense of self as an impaired/fragmented sense of self—a self-based on opportunism instead of values.

-Life is a game, and they play to win.
+To a narcissist life is a game, and they play to win.

 What happens when otherwise reasonable people tell a lie?